 Gamma.app FAQs

-• How do you make a PPT using Gamma?
+- How do you make a PPT using Gamma?
 Unfortunately, Gamma is a proprietary presentation platform, so it is not compatible with PowerPoint.
-While you can export your Gamma as a PDF, you cannot use Gamma to create a PPT file.
+You can use Gamma to create a PPT file, but the formatting and layout of your PowerPoint file will not match the formatting inside of Gamma.
 If you'd like to create a native PPT file, try using an AI PowerPoint maker like Plus AI.

 Finding the best AI presentation maker for you